 The EDD Employment Development Department takes its investigations very seriously and is aggressive against small business owners who fall behind on their required payroll tax deposits.
 Falling behind with CA EDD for even just a quarter or two can trigger collection action or potentially put a business at risk of an audit.
 Many businesses facing financial burdens and/or without the appropriate internal quality controls may fail to file, properly calculate, and/or deposit all of their quarterly payroll taxes.
-Businesses that also deal with a high number of cash employees or are in sectors where there is a greater potential for abuse are also likely targets of investigations.
+Businesses that also deal with a high number of cash employees or are in sectors where there is a greater potential for abuse are also likely targets of EDD investigations.

 The CA EDD obtains information from former employees (whistleblowers and those filing for unemployment benefits are often fruitful sources of information) as well as cross-referencing information from the California Franchise Tax Board and the IRS.
 Dissolved entities with substantial outstanding payroll liability are also increasingly popular targets.
 In this case, the EDD runs searches on the former directors and officers of a corporation to see if they are connected with any new EDD account numbers.
 Those directors and officers that are connected to a new business venture that is “substantially similar” to the dissolved entity are subject to a Trust Fund Recovery Interview and possible reassessment of their former payroll tax liability.
 Filing bankruptcy or having the limited liability protection of a corporation will not protect you.
 Through the Trust Fund Recovery Penalty, the EDD can take steps to hold you personally liable for your company’s non-payment of payroll taxes.
 Your assets are at risk and can be seized, including your home and other personal property.